KOBENDigital/Kompair/README.md

 ## Known issues

 ## Planned Features
-- Informative tooltips for document types and property groups with a MatchStatus != Complete.
 - Better styling so matching rows are aligned.
   - This will require some change however due to the potential complexity when both sites have items with a MatchStatus == None.
   - We might need to group items into a table per Match Status to acheive this.